AutoViML/AutoViz/README.md

 _Prerequsites_:
 * [Anaconda](https://docs.anaconda.com/anaconda/install/)

-To clone the AutoViz, create a new environment, and install required dependencies:
+To clone the AutoViz, it's better to create a new environment, and install the required dependencies:

 To install from PyPi: